 When you start looking for a combi boiler price you will quickly find just how much quotes can differ.
-A number of different factors have an impact on the size of the bill.
+Several different factors have an impact on the cost of a new boiler.
 We will go over some of the most important ones here so you can get an idea of what to look for.

 Different price groups

-The first thing you should do when looking for a new combi boilers is to break them down into different price groups.
-Generally there will be four different ones:
+The first thing you should do when looking for a new combi boiler is to break them down into different price groups.
+Generally, there will be four different ones: